microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     d.
 Route table: **None**

-        When your dialog looks like the following screenshot, click **OK** to create the subnet.
+        When your dialog looks like the following screenshot, choose **OK** to create the subnet.

     ![Field values in the Add Subnet blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image30.png "Add Subnet blade")